Do government-assisted refugees get more income support and benefits than Canadian pensioners do?

 - Who can sponsor a refugee?

-- How long does it take before the refugee can come to Canada?
+- How long does it take before a privately sponsored refugee gets to Canada?

 - Who decides whether a refugee can be sponsored and resettled?